-PILLARS LEADERSHIP We develop agents of change able to contribute a competitive edge.
-We will be r D INCLUSIVE cause this will mak e us better.
-RECOGNITIC We will develop ourecognition of excelle effor r model for better ence and outstanding We will have a OMENT orkplace, a reflection n of our values.
-We ensure comp CCESS TO RIGHTS liance with the funda articipating in our val mental rights of ADVANCES 2022 Definition of the company's purpose, promise and principles which will be introduced as from 2023.
-26% of women in top- level and middle- level manage- ment positions.
-1.58% wage gap.
-13.12% increase in disabled employees in Spain compared to 2020.
 Three 50:50 ongoing projects.
-Specific training and development programmes designed to give an impetus to development, technical excellence, specialisation, internationalisation and visibility for critical groups.
+RECOGNITION OF MERIT We will develop our model for better recognition of excellence and Specific training and development programmes designed to give an impetus to development, technical excellence, specialisation, internationalisation and visibility for critical groups. outstanding effort.
 Up to a 10% extension in the weight of indicators relating to the SMP in the systems for recognition and variable remuneration of employees eligible for company bonds.
 Health and safety programme covering 100% of employees.
 Global programme for a healthy lifestyle and emotional management.
-EU Award for the Drive Safe Programme in the Professional Drivers category.
-Implementation of a programme for Contractor Health and Safety Management. -36% in accident fre- quency rate involving own employees and sub- contractors.
+ENVIRONMENT We will have a smart and secure workplace, a EU Award for the Drive Safe Programme in the Professional Drivers category. reflection of our values.
+Implementation of a programme for Contractor Health and Safety Management. -36% in accident frequency rate involving own employees and subcontractors.
 Participation in the GWO Global Wind Organisation.
-Approval of the Corporate Standard on the Internal Control System for Social Safeguards.
-132 audits carried out on direct suppliers and 40 on tier 2 suppliers.
+ACCESS TO RIGHTS We ensure compliance with the fundamental rights of the people Approval of the Corporate Standard on the Internal Control System for Social Safeguards. į participating in our value systems.
 99% of approved suppliers.